-- Under the current Iowa Code, fatal or serious bike crashes are not subject to the same enhanced penalties that fatal or serious injury crashes involving motorists or pedestrians.
+- Under the current Iowa Code, fatal or serious bike crashes are not subject to the same enhanced penalties that fatal or serious injury crashes involving motorists, motorcyclists, or pedestrians.

 - This proposal does not raise fines.
 This simply adds the infraction to the existing list of similar infractions subject to enhanced penalties.

 - We do not see this proposal as a deterrent to fatal crashes, but rather a consistency in the Iowa Code to subject similar actions to the same penalties.

 Please fill out the form on this page and contact your legislator.
 Ask your legislator to support the legislation.

 Moving violations listed in 321.482A: Click to View

 - 321.178(2)(a)(2) Restricted license (electronic communications or entertainment)

 - 321.180B(6) 321.180B Graduated driver’s licenses for persons aged fourteen through seventeen. (electronic communications)

 - 321.194(1)(c) Special minors’ licenses (electronic communications)

 - 321.275 (4) Use of traffic lanes two abreast

 - 321.276 Use of electronic communication device while driving — text-messaging.